baslt/Bioinformatics-Data-Processing---Final-Assignment/README.md

 Analysis of the relationship between contig length and sequencing coverage revealed that myloasm produces large circular contigs already at low coverage.
-This can be both positive and negative - it shows high efficiency, but can also mean that the assembler guesses too often.
+This can be both positive and negative - it may indicate a higher ability to assemble long contigs from limited sequencing depth;
+however, assemblies generated at lower coverage may also be associated with increased uncertainty.

-MetaMDBG on the other hand produced much less circular contigs and tended to do so mostly in the case of higher coverage.
+In contrast, metaMDBG reconstructed fewer circular contigs overall and tended to do so predominantly at higher coveragee.

 ### <u>CheckM2 and GTDB-Tk</u>